Small Crafts

 Daughter of Marge Derby Parsons, Chris is a fourth generation craftsperson, and has been practicing her art for over twenty-five years.
 She is a descendant of Moses Crow and Estelle Crow-Wilson who settled in Pipestone around 1927 to work the pipestone quarries and carve the pipestone rock.
 She specializes in beaded craft items; such as necklaces, bracelets, and earrings.
 Chris is an enrolled member of the Sisseton-Wahpeton Dakota Nation.

-Daughter of Marge Derby Parsons, Leah is a fourth generation craftsperson, and has been practicing her art for over twenty-five years.
+A fourth generation artist, who is still currently working her quarry and carving pipestone.
+She learned her art from her mother, Betty Derby-Tellinghuisen.
 She is a descendant of Moses Crow and Estelle Crow-Wilson who settled in Pipestone around 1927 to work the pipestone quarries and carve the pipestone rock.
-She specializes in beaded craft items; such as necklaces, bracelets, and earrings.
-Leah is an enrolled member of the Sisseton-Wahpeton Dakota Nation.
+Her specialties include traditional pipestone pipes, smudge bowls, letter-openers, and carved turtles.
+She is currently a cultural demonstrator and a sales clerk for the Pipestone Indian Shrine Association.
+Pam is an enrolled member of the Sisseton-Wahpeton Dakota Nation.